sonufrienko/express-vs-fastify/README.md

-# express-vs-restify
+# Express vs Fastify
-Compare Express and Restify performance for microservice
+Compare Express and Fastify performance for microservice